 This page was exported from Jenny's Sewing Studio

-Lap quilt club outline - We are now at Lesson 6 June 27 th at 2pm in the Bradford room at the MAC center in Salisbury, MD.
-Please note instructions to prepare for the class
+Lap quilt club outline - We are now at Lesson 8 which will be held August 22nd at 2pm.
+Our new meeting place will be Jenny's Sewing Studio at 1030 South Schumaker Dr in Salisbury, MD.
+Please note instructions to prepare for the class!

 If you wish to join in the fun you can join our quilt club at any time.
 Scroll down to see the lessons to find the month and current lesson.
-You can register at the door or on-line.
+You can register on-line.
 You can also schedule sewing time with Jenny if you wish help in catching up with the lessons.
 All sessions are taught by Jenny's Sewing Studio using power point demonstration and sewing machine demonstration.
-A basic picture power point demonstration of previous lessons is on line.
+A basic power point demonstration of previous lessons is on line.

 January 31st Lesson one- I will introduce Lap Quilting and the book by Georgia Bonesteel.
 There will be a review of what supplies and fabrics are needed.
 Learn how to design a quilt using the traditional lap quilt blocks.
 I will also introduce electric quilt computer program to help you with block placement and colors.
 Your quilt can be any color you wish.